 This is shredded lettuce that I seasoned very lightly and then vacuumed.
 It can also be done in a Foodsaver, and the effect is almost instantaneous.
 It can be done in a Ziploc bag as well, it just takes about an hour to fully cure.
 It is not quite as crisp as the lettuce that is falling off of my sandwich, but it is very delicious and slaw like.
 It clings to the sandwich, so, mission accomplished!

 Searing the patties…

 People enjoy telling each other just how amazingly hot they got their pan or bbq before they seared their burgers.
 This does create a sensational aroma in the vicinity, along with a lot of smoke and coughing.
 As long as your pan is “quite hot,” 350F/176C, you will have very desirable results.

 I put the large cast iron grill pan on the SMALL front burner, and leave it on high the whole time.
 I also give it at least five minutes to preheat.
 And old joke from the restaurant kitchen, when novice cooks asked how long it would take to sear the burger, we would scowl and say

 “When it’s brown, it’s done.

-I don’t know what it is, but burgers really look good on a plate.
+I don’t know what it is, but potatoes really look good on a plate with a burger.
 I made some Yukon Gold potato chips, very easy and NOT sous vide.
 Despite our efforts, sous vide potato chips are not meant to be.
 The same goes for sous vide French fries.
 The results are good, but nobody is going to be fooled.